krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 measured over finite observation windows.

-It is important to note that we are referring to *Little's Law over a finite observation window*, rather than the much more familiar, steady-state equilibrium form of Little's Law.
+It is important to note that we are referring to *Little's Law over a finite observation window*, rather than the more familiar steady-state, equilibrium form of Little's Law [^F-littles-law].

+[^F-littles-law]:    We introduce Little's Law here as a special case of the
+    presence invariant.
+This is a deliberate decision: we aim to contextualize classical treatments of Little's Law through the lens of what we consider the more foundational, measure-theoretic constructs of the presence calculus.

+    In fact, the ideas in presence calculus may be considered *generalizations* of the concepts developed to prove Little's Law.
+For an excellent overview of those techniques, see [@little2011].
+Many of the concepts surveyed there will reappear in this document—transformed, but recognizable—under the measure-theoretic definitions of the presence calculus.

+    If you are not familiar with Little's Law and wish to understand it better, Dr. Little's survey paper remains the best starting point.

 Unlike the equilibrium form of the law, this version holds *unconditionally*.
-The key is that the quantities involved are *observer-relative*: the time tasks spend *within a finite observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or long-run arrival/departure rates assumed in the equilibrium form.
+The key is that the quantities involved are *observer-relative*: the time signals spend *within a finite observation window*, and the *incidence rate* of signals *over the window*, rather than the signal-relative durations or long-run onset/reset rates assumed in the equilibrium form.

 Indeed, the difference between these two forms of the